oamg/convert2rhel/CONTRIBUTING.md

 You are now inside a container as indicated by the bottom left box.
 There is an extension for tests in the left navigation that auto-discovers tests that you can run.
 This will be much faster than developing using `make tests`

-#### Known issues
-##### Debugging just loads and does nothing
-Versions newer than `2022.8.1` of extension `ms-python.python` will not work when debugging code.
-We have pinned the version but VS Code might auto-update the extension.

-To work around this, go to extensions tab and select Ignore Updates on the extension, thereafter select install a new version and install `2022.8.1`.
-It will prompt to reload the window, make sure the right version is installed after reload.
-Now debugging should work

 ### Dependencies for local development

 We have some required dependencies you should have installed on your system